 While he enjoyed a great deal of personal success, the Dodgers were unable to win a World Series during his first seven seasons.
 In 1955, despite having a down year, the Dodgers won their first World Series, defeating the New York Yankees.
 After the 1956 season, he was traded to the rival New York Giants, but chose instead to retire and take a position as an executive with the Chock Full o’ Nuts company.

-Jackie Robinson was elected to the Baseball Hall of Fame in 1962 and in 1965 became the first Black analyst on a Major League broadcast, working with ABC on the major League Baseball Game of the Week.
-He also served as the General Manager of a minor league football team, ironically name the Brooklyn Dodgers of the Continental Football League.
+Jackie Robinson was elected to the Baseball Hall of Fame in 1962 and in 1965 became the first Black analyst on a Major League broadcast, working with ABC on the Major League Baseball Game of the Week.
+He also served as the General Manager of a minor league football team, ironically named the Brooklyn Dodgers of the Continental Football League.

 Away from sports, Jackie was a pioneer and leader as well.
-In adition to his work for Chock Full ‘o Nuts, Jackie served on committees for the NAACP, helped found and served a the first Chairman of the Board of Freedom National Bank in Harlem and started his own construction company to build low-income housing.
+In addition to his work for Chock Full ‘o Nuts, Jackie served on committees for the NAACP, helped found and served as the first Chairman of the Board of Freedom National Bank in Harlem and started his own construction company to build low-income housing.